MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/deploy-iot-connector-in-azure.md

    ![Screenshot of Consumer group name.](media/consumer-group-name.png#lightbox)

-   For information about Consumer Groups, see [Features and terminology in Azure Event Hubs](../../event-hubs/event-hubs-features.md?WT.mc_id=Portal-Microsoft_Healthcare_APIs#event-consumers).

 > [!IMPORTANT]
 > If you're going to allow access from multiple services to the device message event hub, it is highly recommended that each service has its own event hub consumer group.
 >
 > Consumer groups enable multiple consuming applications to each have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.
-For more information, see, [Consumer groups](../../event-hubs/event-hubs-features.md#consumer-groups).
+For more information, see [Consumer groups](../../event-hubs/event-hubs-features.md#consumer-groups).
 >
 > Examples:
 >* Two MedTech services accessing the same device message event hub.